• Skip to primary navigation

 • Zero fees

-TD, like eToro charges zero fees for US stocks including ETFs
+TD, charges zero fees for US stocks including ETFs

 • Regulated